 Fresh green beans are used instead of the canned French style beans-they have more texture.
 I like to be able to bite into the beans and not just "swish and swallow". lol

-I'd love to hear from you if you make this or any of my recipes for Thanksgiving or Christmas this year.
+I'd love to hear from you if you make this or any of my recipes.

 Leave a comment below, tag me on social media, and Pin this recipe on Pinterest.